REGISTER EARLY & SAVE $70!

 If attendee cancels 30+ days before event – full refund less 5% administrative fee

 If attendee cancels 29-14 days before event – 50% refund

 If attendee cancels 13-1 days before event – no refund

 On occasion, ACA may need to reschedule or cancel a class due to circumstances beyond our control, and attendees should plan travel accordingly.
 We recommend purchasing travel insurance or booking with an airline that will allow you to reschedule your flight if the need arises.

 Travel & Hotel Accommodations

 Course participants are responsible for their own reservations and charges.
+The ACA National Training Laboratory is located at 2830 Summer Oaks Dr., Bartlett, TN 38134.
 Special rates for course participants are available at a selection of nearby hotels; information is available at www.acainfo.org/hotels or contact the ACA office at 901-383-8119 or firstname.lastname@example.org.

-The mission of the American College of Apothecaries is to support the professional practice of the independent community pharmacist.
-Enrollment in ACA Pharmaceutical Compounding Training Courses is not limited to members of ACA, however, participants must meet one of the following criteria: own their own pharmacy; work for an independent community pharmacist as an associate; or work in a hospital, academia, or a pharmacy-related association.
-Participants registering as pharmacy students must be currently enrolled in an accredited school of pharmacy and be able to provide proof of status and class spaces may be limited.
+The mission of the American College of Apothecaries is to conduct educational programs, facilitate networking and mentoring, and promote leadership that empowers pharmacy professionals to provide exceptional patient care.
+Enrollment in ACA Pharmaceutical Compounding Training Courses is not limited to members of ACA.
+Participants registering as a student pharmacist must be currently enrolled in an accredited school of pharmacy and be able to provide proof of status.
+Class spaces for student pharmacists may be limited.